home-assistant/developers.home-assistant/blog/2021-08-16-state_class_total.md

 ---
 author: Erik Montnémery
 authorURL: https://github.com/emontnemery
-title: "New sensor state classes: total and total_increasing"
+title: "New sensor state class: total_increasing"
 ---

 A new state class, `total_increasing` has been added.
 In addition, the